qdrvm/kagome/README.md

 * Networking
     * Kagome uses [cpp-libp2p](https://github.com/soramitsu/libp2p) for peer-to-peer interactions and peer discovery
     * Gossiper and Gossiper observer
     * SyncClient and SyncServer

 You can find more information about the components by checking [reference documentation](https://kagome.netlify.com).
+Check out tutorials and more examples in official documentation: https://kagome.readthedocs.io/

 ## Kagome in media